defano/wyldcard/README.md

 **Buttons** and **fields** pass messages to the **card** or **background** on which they appear; a card passes messages to its **background**; and a background passes messages to its **stack**.
 If the stack does not trap the message, then the message is passed to **WyldCard** which handles the message itself.

-Exploiting this architecture empowers parts to override system behavior by _trapping_ the associated event message.
+This message passing architecture empowers parts to override system behavior by _trapping_ event messages.
 For example, add the following script to a field to disallow entry any of any character other than an even number:

 ```
 on keyDown theKey